cophi-wue/German_HateSpeech_Corpus/README.md

 # German Hate Speech Corpus
 This repository contains several German text instances from different sources (facebook comments, tweets etc.; see section [references](#References)), which are **manually re-annotated** as either hate speech (hs), offensive/problematic language (p) or non-hate (n).
-All files are tab-separated CSV files. **The corpus is currently under construction and is prone to change.**
+All files are tab-separated CSV files. **The corpus is currently under construction and is subject to change.**

 ## Content